 You can make it happen.
 Please join the Wildcat Innovation in Media Campaign.
 Your support will be the foundation for the Wildcat’s future, and will be an enduring link in the Wildcat’s tradition of excellence, both as a news organization and as a launching pad to successful careers.
 Make a donation now, or read more about the campaign here.
 Thanks!

 He came.
 He saw.
 He blew the doors off the ‘Glass House.’

-After 31 years as a presence across the national student media landscape, Mark Woodhams, director of Arizona Student Media and adviser to The Daily Wildcat for more than two decades, will retire from his current post at the University of Arizona at the end of February.
+After 31 years as a presence across the national student media landscape, Mark Woodhams, director of Arizona Student Media and adviser to The Daily Wildcat for more than two decades, retired on February 28th.

 Have memories about George Morley, Clyde Lowery, Mark Woodhams, or other folks you worked with at the Daily Wildcat?
 Would you like to share how working at the Wildcat has influenced your life, your successes?
 Please email them and any photos you have to share, and we’ll post them on our Testimonial page.
 Let us know if it’s okay to use your name.